beameio/beame-sdk/README.md

 	beame data decrypt --developer name --atom name --instance name

-Will read data from stdin, query beame for a public key related to that hostname and decrypt the data with specific public key
+Read data from stdin, query Beame for a public key related to that hostname and decrypt the data with specific public key

 	beame get-public-key hostname

-shows public key of the given `hostname`
+Shows public key of the given `hostname`

 	beame atoms list --developer